trunkmaster/trunkmaster.github.io/README.md

 # ![Logo](NEXTSPACE.png) NEXTSPACE News

 ### 25.05.2019
-Almost 2 months have passed since previous news, but a lot of things happend.
+Almost 2 months have passed since previous news and a lot of things happend.

 **First,** I've decided to bake a new intermediate release of NEXTSPACE - 0.85.
 The main idea behind this intention is to present bunch of changes against 0.8 version